-Sudden cardiac death (SCD) is a sudden, unexpected death caused by loss of heart function (sudden cardiac arrest).
-It is responsible for the majority of ''natural deaths'' in the U.S., causing about 325,000 adults to die each year.
+Sudden cardiac death (SCD) is a sudden, unexpected death caused by a lethal heart rhythm (sudden cardiac arrest).
+It is a leading cause of ''natural deaths'' in the U.S., causing about 295,000 adults to die each year.
 SCD is responsible for half of all heart disease deaths.

 SCD occurs most frequently in adults in their mid-30s to mid-40s, and affects men twice as often as it does women.
-SCD is rare in children, affecting only 1 to 2 per 100,000 children each year.
+SCD is rare in children, although the exact prevalence is not known.

-Sudden cardiac arrest can be reversed if treated within the first few minutes.
+Sudden cardiac arrest can be treated if addressed within the first few minutes.
 The American Heart Association promotes the following four steps, called "the chain of survival:"

 These four steps can increase survival as much as 90% if initiated within the first minutes after sudden cardiac arrest.
 Survival decreases by about 10% each minute longer.

 CPR (cardiopulmonary resuscitation) is an emergency technique used to help someone whose heart and/or breathing has stopped.